 There comes a point in the life of a bilingual person where -despite what some will say- you start to think in both languages.
 Fragments of your thoughts come in different codes and it becomes a real struggle to decide how a feeling or image is best portrayed in words.
 Spanglish is a real thing, and sometimes you change languages mid-sentence sólo porque como que así suena mejor.
 See?

 Writing is a way of living, it is a journey and an experience, and in so it is different for everyone.
 But as multicultural writers, we have an especially interesting battle ahead of us.
 A battle against untranslatable images and words, the dominion of the written practices, the continuous obstacles in cultural differences, and even of accurately representing political struggles.

 –Having two conversations at the same time in two different languages.
 When on the phone, texting, or in person, they might accidentally switch languages when they switch from one person to the other.

-It bears repeating, doing research on your character is vital to understand how they would talk.
-Some questions to ask yourself about them are:
+It bears repeating, doing research on your character is vital in understanding how they would talk.

 -How long have they been speaking this language?

--Where are they usually from?
+-Where are they from?

 -Where are they when the dialogue is being spoken?